Mengzhon001/Perpetual_futures/README.md

 # Perpetual_futures
 This repository contains data and scripts for empirical analysis for traders' behavior on perpetual futures in DEXs and CEXs.

+'''
+For each of the exchanges:
+1. Run the script for getting data, e.g., GMX_data_get.py for GMX
+2. Run the script for the regression model, including variable decomposition, e.g., GMX_WBTC_regression.py
+'''

 This project is licensed under the terms of the MIT license.

 Copyright (c) 2023 Mengzhong Ma